“This is like The Night of the Living Dead – but in color!” - Edmondo Amati, producer.

 George goes off to destroy the machine and Edna has a complete nervous breakdown.
 She begins hallucinating regular people as zombies, prompting an ambulance to take her to the hospital.
 Night falls and things get appropriately creepy, with George wandering along a foggy path.
 Headlights break through the darkness and George is captured by the cops, who have no time for his malarkey.
 George literally yells “the corpses” three times before the inspector slaps the shit out of him.
 Somehow, he escapes and in a small bit of lazy screenwriting, he steals a conveniently available cop car.

 This leads us to an absolute massacre at the hospital.
 Edna is recovering, but downstairs, some wild shit is going on.
-In a beautifully shot sequence, a couple workers dump a body onto the slab and the camera pans away, following the mortician.
-Following him back, he finds the body has disappeared.
+In a beautifully shot sequence, a couple of workers dump a body onto the slab and the camera pans away, following the mortician.
+He turns and finds the body has disappeared.
 Well, that’s...odd, don’t ya think?
 A bit later, we see the aftermath of the attack.
-This zombie absolutely tore this poor guy apart as various body parts are strewn about the white room while it chows down on a bloody spleen.
+This zombie absolutely tore this poor guy to pieces as various body parts are strewn about the white room while it chows down on a bloody spleen.
 An attack on the night nurse by three male zombies even has a slightly rapey vibe as they tear off her breast and reach down her skirt to yank out her insides.
 A doctor gets an axe buried in his forehead and Katie gets it as well.
-Next thing you know, she’s stabbing her own sister with a syringe.
+Next thing you know, Katie’s stabbing her own sister with a syringe.
 The zombies enter the room and Edna is clearly fucked, big time.

 The next morning, a huge crowd gathers and the inspector is hailed as a hero.
 He has some amusing banter with his associate about apples before heading to the very hotel George and Edna checked into earlier.
 Very much like the moralistic endings of EC Horror comics or The Twilight Zone, the inspector gets his by a lively but very dead George.
-While satisfying, it’s quite bloodless.
+How George is actually in the room, I don't know.
+While satisfying, the kill is quite bloodless.
 My assumption is that either there was no time to do an elaborate gore effect on Kennedy or possibly the actor didn’t wish to take part in such a gruesome finale.
 The film ends with a slow, creepy zoom in on the deadly red machine.

 The strength of Let Sleeping Corpses Lie is in its character work.
 These people may be flawed and even unpleasant, but they come off as real.
 They make errors in judgment, but it’s all character-based rather than plot-driven.
 In other words, their actions drive the plot instead of lazy writers simply forcing people to go from one place to the other in order to move the story along.
 Let Sleeping Corpses Lie is an underrated gem which deserves a place among the classics of the zombie genre.